 Being born with a strong commanding jawline depends upon several individual genetic factors.
 Even so, there are many things you can do to maximize your jawline.
 For some, this may entail losing weight to make your jaw more visible; for others, it is taking diet and even wardrobe into consideration.
 Whether you have a naturally bold jaw or a less prominent one, nothing stopping you from making yours look as fierce as can be.

-From finding healthy snacks for weight loss to tips on how to start a healthy diet and stick to it, we’ve got you covered.
+From finding healthy snacks for weight loss to Jon Bernthal’s ‘Punisher’ Workout & Diet Plan, we’ve got you covered.
 But getting regular exercise also goes a long way in keeping you in shape and bringing out your jawline.
 So if you feel like the kilos that you’ve stacked on have swept that chiselled jawline under your mug, the articles below will help in eating healthy, having a balanced diet and bring a positive change to your lifestyle.

 Increase Definition with Facial Hair

 Facial hair is a mainstay of many attractive men.
 Just think of Chris Hemsworth, Ryan Gosling, Hugh Jackman and Bradley Cooper.
 So increasing and maintaining your facial hair contributes to your attraction and manliness.
-There are plenty of ways to growing a thicker & fuller beard & guides on taking care of it.
+There are plenty of ways to How to Build a Strong Back Without Lifting a Weight & guides on taking care of it.

 Though it may seem right to let your beard grow free and ruggedly, the look of your beard will be much more masculine and attractive if you take a short amount of time each day to keep it in trim.
 This includes shaving hairs that are below your neckline and that grow on your cheeks, trimming errant hairs shaving certain parts of the face to promote more hair growth.
 These guides and steps will do wonders for your jawline.